 Patients in the treatment group also experienced a significant improvement in 6-minute walk distance at 12 months compared with their baseline (p=0.002), whereas patients allocated to the control group did not (p=0.29).
 Likewise, the treatment group had a significant improvement in NYHA class at 12 months compared with baseline (p=0.002) whereas patients allocated to the control group did not (p=0.75).

-With REDUCE FMR, the Carillon system became the first TMVr therapy to demonstrate significant favorable reverse LV remodeling at 1 year and significant reduction in RV in a blinded, randomized, sham-controlled trial.
+With REDUCE FMR, the Carillon Therapy became the first TMVr treatment to demonstrate significant favorable LV remodeling at 1 year and significant reduction in RV in a blinded, randomized, sham-controlled trial.

 The TITAN II study achieved its endpoint and showed significant improvements in echo parameters and patient function.

-The TITAN study met its endpoint and showed the Carillon device can significantly and safely reduce FMR severity in heart failure patients, resulting in significant favorable reverse LV remodeling over 12 months and improved measures of clinical outcomes over 24 months.
+The TITAN study met its endpoint and showed the Carillon Therapy can significantly and safely reduce FMR severity in heart failure patients, resulting in significantly favorable LV remodeling over 12 months and improved measures of clinical outcomes over 24 months.

-The first-in-human AMADEUS study met its endpoint and demonstrated successful deployment of the Carillon device and a significant reduction in FMR.
+The first-in-human AMADEUS study met its endpoint and demonstrated successful deployment of the Carillon Therapy and a significant reduction in FMR.